oyieroyier/regex-practice/README.md

 # RUBY REGULAR EXPRESSIONS

 ##### Introduction:

 These are my personal notes on learning Ruby Regular Expressions.

 <hr>

 ## Regular Expressions in General

-Regex helps us find specific patterns inside string literals.
+Regex helps us find specific patterns inside string literals with the intent of extracting data from for further processing.

 For example: